 can really assist in these last few weeks and on your big day.
 We can be a great investment as we have lots of practice and experience.
 A professional presence on the day can really make the

 difference to help the day run smoothly.
 You can read more about my on the day wedding service here.
-Please do contact us at Pearline Events for help, it is not too late.
+Please do contact me at Pearline Events for help, it is not too late.

 Bye for now!